sbruton/semver-util/README.md

 Usage: semver <COMMAND>

 Commands:
-  compare  Compare ordinality of two versions seq      Generate a sequence of versions help     Print this message or the help of the given subcommand(s)
+  cmp      Compare ordinality of two versions seq      Generate a sequence of versions help     Print this message or the help of the given subcommand(s)